Skip to content

 Example query

-This query finds all food and beverage establishments in San Francisco that were added to the dataset since January 1, 2023.
+This query identifies potential new restaurants by finding all food and beverage establishments in San Francisco added to the dataset since January 1, 2023.

 You can execute the following query in Dekart: